Fish printing kit kit with fish, brush, and towels on a table outdoors with a redrum.

 Traditional Gyotaku uses Sumi ink which is made from burning oil and taking the ash created from the burn and mixing it with water.
 I'm not sure about y'all, but that'snot something I want to be spreading all over my dinner!

-Meet the Proud Founders of Fishin' Prints!
+Meet the Proud Owner of Fishin' Prints!